-The first visual sign of nitrogen deficiency in lentil is overall 'paleness' of the plant.
+The first sign of nitrogen deficiency in lentil is the appearance of overall 'paleness' of the plant.
 This will occur even before a general reduction in plant growth.
 There may be a 'cupping' of the middle to new leaves.
 With time a mottled chlorosis of old leaves slowly develops with little sign of necrosis (plant death).

 If, based on visual plant symptoms, nitrogen deficiency is suspected, the next step is to check the nodules of the plant.
-Nodules should be plantiful and healthy.
+Nodules should be healthy and plentiful.

 Photo 1: Nitrogen deficiency (left) relative to a well-nodulated plant (right).
-(Photo: ICARDA)